WxMarc/TurboEngineMixtureController/README.md

 https://forums.flightsimulator.com/t/inaccurate-mixture-behavior-on-turbocharged-piston-engines/411095

-This package includes mixture controllers for the three turbocharged piston aircraft that are currently available for
+This package includes mixture controllers for four turbocharged piston aircraft that are currently available for
 MSFS:

 - Robert Young's Turbonormalized Bonanza
 - Just Flight Turbo Arrow
 - Carenado Seneca V
+- Flysimware 414AW

 The controllers calculate a target fuel/air mixture based on the user's hardware mixture lever setting and the air density in the intake manifold (rather than the ambient density).
 This allows the mixture to be managed according to the POH,